snorkleboy/demo/README.md

 [The best example of It in action currently is my other project:](https://github.com/snorkleboy/Compression-visualizer/blob/master/js/demo.js)

 ### OverView
-  you Need to instantiate a DemoRunner obj with an array of DemoObjs and then call Toggle() on it.
-DemoObjs have a function which returns the InnerHTML of that element, a add function which attaches it to the dom, a remove function which detaches, and a time which tells the Demo runner how long to leave the element up before calling destroy() on it.
+  The DemoRunner obj keeps an array of DemoObjs, calls build() on one and starts a cancellabe countdown ontil it calls Destroy() on the DemoObj, which calls build() on the next DemoObj.
+You can run custom scripts for each DemoObj using the cbScript callbacks, as well as in the add, remove callbacks.
-  The DemoRunner has functions on it which let you manipulate the demo sequence, such as endRun() or stay();
+  The DemoRuner has functions that allow you to have the current DemoObj stay, be destroyed immediately and run the next Demobj, go back a DemoObj, or to quit out of the demo entirely.

   ### the DemoObj
     A DemoObj requires atleast 4 arguments and its constructor looks like